Edictum

 Post-Execution Detail

 Once a tool has executed, Edictum checks its output.
-Postcondition behavior depends on the declared effect and the tool's side-effect classification.
+Postcondition behavior depends on the declared action and the tool's side-effect classification.

 Tool Response